NeurodataWithoutBorders/nwbinspector/docs/user_guide/using_the_library_advanced.rst

 .. rubric:: Footnotes

 ..
-[1] Since the :code:`driver` argument can be passed directly into PyNWB, it should also be possible to utilize :alternative-streaming:`alternative streaming methods <>` with the NWB Insector API.
+[1] Since the :code:`driver` argument can be passed directly into PyNWB, it should also be possible to utilize :alternative-streaming-tutorial:`alternative streaming methods <>` with the NWB Insector API.
 ..
 [2] More generally, you are able to specify any S3 path to any bucket to which you have the proper AWS access credentials for.